nteract/semiotic/public/assets/markdown/ordinalframe.md

 ### annotations: { _array_ }

-An array of objects to be processed using the frame's built-in annotation rules or the custom defined rules.
-See [[Using Annotations]] for more details.
+An array of objects to be processed using the frame's [built-in annotation](/guides/annotations#built-in-annotation-types) rules or the [custom defined rules](/guides/annotations#custom-annotation-rules).
+Annotations that have the same data properties that your data has will be automatically placed in the transformed o/r space.

 ```jsx
 <OrdinalFrame